DAism2019/Proof-of-Love/english/chap3.md

 ### 3.4.3 Romantic Love as a Biological Drive and the Consequences of Misunderstanding/Repression

-One study argues that Romantic Love is a primary biological drive, akin to hunger or thirst, rather than an emotion.
-This widespread misunderstanding, entrenched by science and society, has severe consequences.
+One study argues that Romantic Love is a primary biological drive, akin to hunger or thirst, rather than an emotion.<sup>48</sup> This widespread misunderstanding, entrenched by science and society, has severe consequences.

 Sexual control is regarded as a major source and expression of power in many species, including humans.
-Religion and society have historically exploited institutionalized marriage to manufacture a “false and coerced state of love,” enforcing exclusivity in unions driven primarily by sexual interest, while punishing deviations.
+Religion and society have historically exploited institutionalized marriage to manufacture a “false and coerced state of love,” enforcing exclusivity in unions driven primarily by sexual interest, while punishing deviations.<sup>48</sup>

-The repression and distortion of romantic love as a biological drive—through sexual control and institutionalized marriage—results in “love deprivation syndromes” and severe outcomes such as relationship breakdown, divorce, suicide, and femicide.
-This demonstrates how domination actively corrupts a core human need, transforming a life-affirming force into a source of profound suffering and violence.
+Romantic love is argued to be a biological drive rather than an emotion<sup>48</sup>, and society’s misunderstanding or repression of it—often through sexual control and institutionalized marriage as structures of power—has led to “love deprivation syndrome,” as well as severe consequences such as suicide and femicide<sup>48</sup>.
+This indicates that domination actively distorts a fundamental human need, transforming the source of connection into one of profound suffering and even death—a profound form of barbarism.
+Sexual control has been described as “a primary source and expression of power in many animal species, including humans”<sup>48</sup>.
+Religion and society have “historically employed institutionalized marriage to fabricate a ‘false, coerced state of love’”<sup>48</sup>.
+The consequences have been explicitly identified as “serious outcomes, including relationship breakdown, divorce, suicide, and wife-killing”<sup>48</sup>.
+The causal chain is thus: domination (through sexual/marital control) → misunderstanding/repression of a basic human drive (love) → systemic “love deprivation syndrome” and profound suffering/death.
+This demonstrates how domination can corrode the biological and social foundations of human connection, transforming a life-affirming force into a source of intense pain and violence.
+Such a deep distortion of a core human need represents a paradigmatic instance of “primitive barbarism.”

 ### 3.4.4 Authoritarian Structures (e.g., Parenting Styles) and Their Impact on Emotional Well-being and Genuine Connection

 Authoritarian parenting, characterized by high demands and low emotional warmth, is linked to adverse outcomes in children’s emotional and psychological development.
-Children raised in such environments show lower psychological well-being, poorer emotion regulation, and greater reliance on suppression strategies rather than reappraisal.
+Children raised in such environments show lower psychological well-being, poorer emotion regulation, and greater reliance on suppression strategies rather than reappraisal.<sup>49</sup>

 Emotional suppression carries social costs: reduced social support, diminished intimacy, and lower satisfaction in relationships.
-It disrupts emotional communication and undermines authenticity.
+It disrupts emotional communication and undermines authenticity.<sup>50</sup>

 Adolescents with authoritarian tendencies show weaker cognitive abilities and emotional intelligence.
 Individuals with lower intelligence may be more drawn to authoritarianism due to a preference for simplistic solutions.
-Authoritarian parenting often cultivates authoritarian traits in children.
+Authoritarian parenting often cultivates authoritarian traits in children.<sup>51</sup>

 This causal chain demonstrates that domination—even within the family—actively undermines authentic emotional expression and connection, perpetuating intergenerational deprivation of love.
 Authoritarian structures erode the capacity for genuine relationships, embedding a subtle but widespread form of barbarism at the most fundamental social unit.